abboudl/File-Based-Challenge-Dev/readme.md

 ## General Organization

 At the root of this git repository, a directory is created for each **Challenge Category**.
-And in each challenge category folder, a directory is created for each **Challenge** in that category.
+Each category folder contains a set of challenge folders representing individual challenges.

 For example, you might create a **Category folder** called “01-WEB”.
 Inside “01-WEB”, you can have a number of **challenge directories** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.